MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 > - Only environments that are in the same region as the enterprise policy are displayed in the **Add environments** list.

 > [!NOTE]
-> During preview, you can only add non-production environments.
+> During preview, you can only add sandbox environments.

 ### Remove environments from policy to return to Microsoft managed key